Table of Contents

 Can I Get Compensation If I Miscarry Due To The Accident?

 A miscarriage caused by trauma is deeply painful, both physically and emotionally.
-You may be entitled to compensation for medical expenses, emotional distress, pain and suffering, and any additional care or treatment needed after the loss.
+You may be entitled to pursue compensation for medical expenses, emotional distress, pain and suffering, and any additional care or treatment needed after the loss.
 If the accident caused you to miss work or made it harder to care for yourself, you can include those financial impacts in your claim.

 What Is The Average Settlement For A Car Accident While Pregnant?